ajearle11/fastapi-example-app/README.md

 # fastapi-example-app

+**Note**: I have done some CICD stuff in the past, so I could have utilised it here, but I don't think it is important for this project.

 ## Frontend

 So I decided to use Vite for this project utilising TypeScript and the react compiler.
 I like to split the components, pages and utils apart to keep it clean.
 I also like to use an index.ts file so that imports come from one folder.
 React router is used for routing throughout the application.